 In order to become a general contractor in Oregon, you’ll need to seek out proper licensing and education as provided by the Oregon Construction Contractors Board (CCB).
-In addition, Oregon law requires anybody working for compensation in any construction activity to register to do business with the state, provide proof of workers’ compensation and general liability insurance, and to comply with state tax regulations.
+In addition, Oregon law requires anybody working for compensation in any construction activity to register to do business with the state, provide proof of workers’ compensation (if you are employing any contractors) and general liability insurance, and to comply with state tax regulations.

 Oregon CCB License Requirements

 Oregon’s general contractor licensing requirements are varied, and it is imperative to make sure you know and have met all of them before applying.
 Below is a comprehensive outline of the CCB’s licensing requirements for Oregon general contractors.